Eli Cohen: Burial

 Memorial stone reading Eliahu (Eli) Cohen, in the "Garden of the Missing Soldiers" on Mount Herzl in Jerusalem.

 Syria refused to return Cohen's body to his family in Israel, and his wife Nadia sent a letter to Amin al-Hafiz in November 1965 asking his forgiveness for Cohen's actions and requesting his remains.
 In February 2007, Turkey offered to act as a mediator for their return.

 Monthir Maosily, the former bureau chief of Hafez al-Assad, claimed in August 2008 that the Syrians had buried him three times to stop the remains from being taken back to Israel via a special operation.
 Syrian authorities have repeatedly denied family requests for the remains.
 Cohen's brothers Abraham and Maurice led a campaign to return his remains; Maurice died in 2006, and Nadia now leads it.

 In 2016, a Syrian group calling itself "Syrian art treasures" posted a video on Facebook showing Cohen's body after his execution.
 No film or video was previously known to exist of the execution.
 The press announced on 5 July 2018 that Cohen's wristwatch had been retrieved from Syria.
 His widow mentioned that the watch was up for sale months earlier, and Mossad managed to obtain it.
 Mossad director Yossi Cohen presented it to Cohen's family in a ceremony, and it is currently on display at Mossad headquarters.

 On 18 May 2025, marking the 60th anniversary of Cohen's execution, the Israeli Prime Minister's Office announced that approximately 2,500 documents and personal items belonging to Cohen were retrieved from Syria in a covert Mossad operation.
 The collection, constituting the entirety of the Syrian archive on Cohen, included handwritten letters to his family, evidence of communications with senior Syrian officials, photographs from his time undercover, personal belongings such as the keys to his Damascus apartment, and his original will written hours before his execution.
 The items were subsequently given to his widow.

 Legacy

 Cohen is regarded as a national hero in Israel, and many streets and neighbourhoods have been named after him.
 Prime Minister Menachem Begin, Defense Minister Ezer Weizmann, Chief of Staff Mordechai Gur, and several Mossad operatives all attended his son's bar mitzvah in 1977.
 A memorial stone has been erected to Cohen in the Garden of the Missing Soldiers in Mount Herzl, Jerusalem.

 John Shea played Cohen in the television film The Impossible Spy (1987), and Sacha Baron Cohen played him in the Netflix miniseries The Spy (2019).

+The Eli Cohen Museum, centred on Cohen's life and career, opened in Herzliya on 12 December 2022 and displays Cohen's wristwatch.

 The Israeli settlement Eliad in the Golan Heights is named after him.